36 Hours in Detroit

 Locals and out-of-towners alike gather at the downtown watering hole Cafe D'Mongos.
 You might see owner Larry Mongo mingling and telling stories.
 Order a Detroit Brown, with whiskey and Vernors ginger ale.

 Local legends @12 a.m.

 A never-ending debate centers on whether downtown coney islands (that's Detroit lingo for diner) Lafayette or American makes the better coney dog.
 Do what local author Joe Grimm suggests: Pick a coney island (they're next door to each other), order a dog, eat it, and then repeat the process at the other.
 You'll find which you like better and can firmly pledge your allegiance.
 People-watching at this hour also goes great with those coney dogs.

-Enjoy bottomless mimosas and Bloody Marys while listening to a live band on the patio of La Dolce Vita.
+Sleep in during the morning, then enjoy bottomless mimosas and Bloody Marys while listening to a live band on the patio of La Dolce Vita.
 If it's the second Sunday of the month, feel free to show up in your pajamas.
-Brunch runs until 3 p.m. if you get a late start to your day.
+Brunch typically runs until 3 p.m. (hours may vary; check website before you go).

 Afterward, go for a leisurely drive through the picturesque Palmer Woods neighborhood and get ready for some house envy.
 Some of the city's most prominent residents live in this neighborhood, where you can glimpse Tudor Revival, Neo-Georgian, Mediterranean, Modern and Craftsman homes designed by architectural greats such as Frank Lloyd Wright, Minoru Yamasaki and Albert Kahn.